secfree/secfree.github.io/_posts/2021-02-13-the-evolution-of-my-note-taking-method.md

 - Involve a lot of details to implement a program or resolve real problems.
 - Learn a lot of new technologies to improve systems.
 - Have good structure learning and thinking to beyond scattered points and details.
-Which needs us to adjust based on previous learning.
+Which needs us to adjust the old structure based on previous notes.

 My note-taking method and tool have evolved four generations in the past 8+ years of working.